-Our Phoenix Arizona business and technology law firm understands the legal and everyday practical issues associated with your valuable trademark, copyright, and trade secret assets.
-As markets expand both here in the U.S. and abroad to include more media platforms and channels (not to mention ever-pervasive technologies like artificial intelligence (AI), our law firm’s Intellectual Property practice has guided business and creative clients in these emerging fields.
+BHANDLAW understands the legal and practical issues associated with your valuable trademarks, copyrights, and trade secrets.
+As markets have expanded both here in the United States and abroad to include more media platforms and channels (not to mention ever-pervasive technologies like artificial intelligence (AI), our law firm’s Intellectual Property practice has guided business and creative clients through the legalities of these emerging areas.

-The core of our IP practice, trademarks are any distinctive combination of letters, numbers, words, images—even sounds and smells!—that your business uses to distinguish its products or services from that of your competitors.
-Recognizing and protecting your brand is one of the most important things you can do as a business owner to defend your business from unscrupulous competitors and third-parties looking to lure existing and potential customers for their own gain.
-Years of goodwill which your brand has established with the consuming public may be at risk to bad actors trying to pass off their inferior goods and services as yours, or simply dilute your brand name entirely by the use of your trademark with unassociated goods or services.
+Recognizing and protecting your brand is one of the most important things you can do to defend your business from competitors and third-parties looking to confuse or divert your existing and potential customers for their own gain.
+Years of goodwill which your brand has established with the consuming public may be at risk to bad actors trying to pass off their inferior goods or services as yours, or even “diluting” your brand entirely by the use of your trademark with unassociated or inferior goods or services.

-- Initial and full-clearance searches of proposed new trade and service marks
+- Initial clearance searches and providing opinions of existing, proposed, or potentially conflicting trade and service marks

 - Prosecuting applications to register your trademark or service mark before the United States Patent and Trademark Office (USPTO)

-- Advising on and developing best practices on the proper use of your trademark, including the preparation of trademark use guidelines for your business and licensing partners so as to deter and prevent “genericide” and loss of your valuable trademark protections
+- Advising on and developing best practices on the proper use of your trademark, including preparation of display and usage guidelines for your business and licensing partners so as to deter and prevent “genericide” and loss of your valuable trademark protections

 - Copyright licensing and assignment